top of page

 Why Supporting WOJB Matters More Than Ever

 Public radio stations like WOJB are a cornerstone of American media, connecting communities with vital news, diverse cultural programming, and a platform for underrepresented voices.
-Yet, as recent conversations in Congress about defunding public media resurface, the need for community support has never been greater.
+Yet, as Congress defunded public media, the need for community support has never been greater.

 WOJB, like many public radio stations, owes its existence to the Public Broadcasting Act of 1967.
 This visionary legislation established the Corporation for Public Broadcasting (CPB), a public-private partnership that provides federal funding to 1,190 public radio stations and 356 public television stations across the country.
 This funding, while essential, forms only a part of the financial foundation for public media.
 Member contributions, sponsorships, and local fundraising efforts are crucial to keeping stations like WOJB on the air.